viaacode/sip-specification/sip_structure/5_structure_package.md

 ### /preservation (directory)

-The `/preservation` directory contains preservation metadata about the (sub-)IE(s) at package level.
+The `/preservation` directory contains preservation metadata about the IE(s) at the package level.

 ***Requirements***

 - The `/preservation` directory MUST contain exactly one file: `preservation.xml`.

-The `preservation.xml` file at the package-level contains preservation metadata about the (sub-)IE(s) of the SIP, and about the SIP as a whole.
+The `preservation.xml` file at the package-level contains preservation metadata about the IE(s) of the SIP, and about the SIP as a whole.
 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information.
 More detailed preservation information can be described using PREMIS events and PREMIS agents.